 Our year-round staff has been busy preparing for the 2018-19 school year.
-Numerous maintenance projects are complete, including a modest redesign of the Northfield Middle School drop-off loop.
+Numerous maintenance projects are complete, including a modest redesign and cleaning the projector of the Northfield Middle School drop-off loop.
 This redesign will allow for some parking closer to the main entrance, including a more convenient location for disabled visitors.
 New cabinetry at Sibley Elementary, a pump that will help increase water pressure during high utilization times at Northfield Middle School (NMS), tennis court resurfacing at Northfield High School (NHS), repairs to driveways/parking lots, and flooring replacements throughout the District are just a few of the projects our Buildings and Grounds Department is working on this summer.

 Technology Services finished a significant projector rewiring project at NMS, replacing 95 projectors throughout the District, managing a change of our Internet Service Provider, installing a new district firewall, and numerous other updates to strengthen our technology systems for teachers and students.